Jimmy Page: Relationships

-Page was with American recording artist Jackie DeShannon during the 1960s, who is cited as a possible inspiration for the Page composition and Led Zeppelin recording "Tangerine".
+During the 1960s Page was with American recording artist Jackie DeShannon, who is cited as a possible inspiration for the Page composition "Tangerine".

 French model Charlotte Martin was Page's partner from 1970 to about 1982 or 1983.
 Page called her "My Lady" and together they had a daughter, Scarlet Page (born in 1971), who is a photographer.

-Also during the 1970s, Page had a well-documented, one-year-long relationship with "baby groupie" Lori Mattix (also known as Lori Maddox), beginning when she was 14 or 15 and while he was an adult of twenty-eight.
-In light of the Me Too movement four decades later, their relationship attracted renewed attention.
+While touring with Led Zeppelin, Page's view on groupies was described as "the younger, the better", according to tour manager Richard Cole.
+For example, Page had a well-documented, one-year-long relationship with "baby groupie" Lori Mattix (also known as Lori Maddox), beginning when she was 14 or 15 and while he was 28.

 From 1986 to 1995, Page was married to Patricia Ecker, a model and waitress.
 They have a son, James Patrick Page (born April 1988).
 Page later married Jimena Gómez-Paratcha, whom he met in Brazil on the No Quarter tour.
 He adopted her oldest daughter Jana (born 1994) and they have two children together: Zofia Jade (born 1997) and Ashen Josan (born 1999).
 Page and Gómez-Paratcha divorced in 2008.

-Page has been in a relationship with actress and poet Scarlett Sabet since August 2014.
+Page began a relationship with actress and poet Scarlett Sabet, forty-five years his junior, in August 2014.

 Properties

 In 1967, when Page was still with The Yardbirds, he purchased the Thames Boathouse on the River Thames in Pangbourne, Berkshire and resided there until 1973.
-The Boathouse was also the place where Page and Plant first officially got together in the summer of 1968 and Led Zeppelin was formed.
+The Boathouse was the place where Page and Plant first officially got together in the summer of 1968 and formed Led Zeppelin.

 In 1972, Page bought the Tower House from Richard Harris.
 It was the home that William Burges (1827–81) had designed for himself in London.
 "I had an interest going back to my teens in the pre-Raphaelite movement and the architecture of Burges", Page said.
 "What a wonderful world to discover."
 The reputation of Burges rests on his extravagant designs and his contribution to the Gothic revival in architecture in the nineteenth century.

 From 1980 to 2004 Page owned the Mill House, Mill Lane, Windsor, which was formerly the home of actor Michael Caine.
-Fellow Led Zeppelin band member John Bonham died at the house in 1980.
+John Bonham died there in 1980.

-From the early 1970s to the early 1990s, Page owned the Boleskine House, the former residence of occultist Aleister Crowley.
+From the early 1970s to the early 1990s, Page owned Boleskine House, the former residence of occultist Aleister Crowley.
 Sections of Page's fantasy sequence in the film The Song Remains the Same were filmed at night on the mountainside directly behind Boleskine House.

-Page also previously owned Plumpton Place in Sussex, formerly owned by Edward Hudson, the owner of Country Life magazine and with certain parts of the house designed by Edwin Lutyens.
+Page owned Plumpton Place in Sussex, with certain parts of the house designed by Edwin Lutyens.
 This house features in the Zeppelin film The Song Remains The Same where Page is seen sitting on the lawn playing a hurdy-gurdy.

-He currently resides in Sonning, Berkshire in Deanery Garden, a house also designed by Edwin Lutyens for Edward Hudson.
+He later resided in Sonning, Berkshire in Deanery Garden, a house also designed by Edwin Lutyens for Edward Hudson.